account931/MyOctober/MyOctoberX/ReadMe_OctoberCMS_Com_Commands.txt

 -------------------------

 14.Shopaholic
+(does not work 100%, tested in other copy of CMS)
 If while installing plugin u encounter error "In Currency.php line 42: Trait 'Kharanenka\Scope\ActiveField' not found" =>
     try running composer i in the plugins/lovata/toolbox folder.